Synthetixio/SIPs/content/sips/sip-x.md

 ### Best Execution Functional Parameters
 `functionalParameters` is a nested structure that takes the following form:
 ```
-{'currencyKey':
+{currencyKey:
   {'a': A,
    'a': B
    `c`: C
    `d`: D}}
 ```
 The parameters of the best execution function are saved in a structure and configurable via SCCP.
-Whenever a user trades a given amount of synth, the cumulative volume is updated and then the number in that volume structure (denoted `x`) is used to to retrieve slippage incurred:
+Whenever a user trades a given amount of synth, the cumulative volume is updated and then the number in that `Cumulative Volume Structure` (denoted as `x`) is used to to retrieve slippage applied:
 `f(x) = a + bx^(0.5) + cx + dx^2`

 Note that the cumulative volume passed into the best execution pricing function is an absolute number.
 Hence after Bob's trade, denoted earlier, `f(2)` is used to retrieve the amount of price adjustment incorporated into the trade.

 ### Pricing Methodology
 The fill price builds on the methodologies denoted in [SIP-198](https://sips.synthetix.io/sips/sip-198) and [SIP-258](https://sips.synthetix.io/sips/sip-258) in order to obtain a `atomicPrice` using the worse fill between `Uniswap-v3`, `Chainlink` and `TWAP`.
 Assuming that the atomic price in `USD` terms, denoted as P, then the best execution fill amount is obtained with the following computation:
 - if the sourceCurrencyKey is `sUSD`:

 `SrcAmount * 1/P * (1- fee) * [1-f(x)] => DestAmount`

 - Otherwise:
 `SrcAmount * P * (1- fee) * [1-f(x)] => DestAmount`